frankowski firm

 The term “hedge fund” refers to a cooperation between private investors.
 Because hedge funds are often only accepted by investors with substantial personal wealth, there are few laws in place to safeguard them.
 The larger profits offered by hedge funds are often accompanied by a greater financial commitment and less control.
 Hedge funds are based on the premise that high-net-worth individuals are more financially knowledgeable and do not need the same level of safeguards as average investors.

 A recent surge in popularity has led many investors to participate in hedge funds, which aren’t all dangerous.
 Many investors, particularly older citizens, don’t know what they’re investing in when they put some of their money in a hedge fund.
-Or, the hedge fund is utterly unsuited for their financial circumstances and investment objectives.
+Or, the hedge fund is utterly unsuited for their financial circumstances and investment objectives—resulting in what may be considered a suitability claim, a legal issue that arises when a financial product is not appropriate for the investor’s goals or risk tolerance.

 Hedge funds primarily attract investors due to their managers’ reputations and the exclusive nature of their investing ideas.
 Investors participate in hedge funds in the belief that the manager’s investing wizardry would result in market-beating returns.
 As with an elite club, a hedge fund’s investment attraction is mainly based on: